Brief description of CNC

 - Dispersion: no hard agglomeration for CNC suspension, can be redispersed in water after drying

 - Solid content: 0.5% to 12%（can be adjusted according to customers’ requirement）

 Price depends on the quantity.
 Please check the price.

-We are glad to provide FREE CNC sample (30 gram slurry, 7-12% solids) to universities and research institutes for preliminary research.
+We are glad to provide FREE CNC sample (3 gram, dry based weight, 7-12% solids slurry) to universities and research institutes for preliminary research.
 Customer is responsible for the shipping cost.

 The free sample is NOT available for commercial reselling.

 Picture 2.
 CNC powder (by spray-dried)

 Picture 3.
 CNC powder (by freeze-dried)

 Picutre 4.
 CNC suspension TEM